2023 Most Popular Psychology Graduate Certificate Schools in Oregon

 The colleges and universities below are the most popular for psychology majors pursuing a graduate certificate.

 Our analysis found Lewis & Clark College to be the most popular school for psychology students who want to pursue a graduate certificate in Oregon.
-Located in the large city of Portland, Lewis and Clark College is a private not-for-profit school with a small student population.
+Located in the large city of Portland, Lewis and Clark College is a private not-for-profit college with a small student population.

 About 83% of the students majoring in psychology at the school are women while 17% are male.